yehia67/documentation/general/0.1/how-to-guides/setup-sbc.md

     We recommend [PlatformIO](https://docs.platformio.org/en/latest/userguide/cmd_device.html?highlight=monitor#platformio-device-monitor).
     PlatformIO provides a simple command tool to interact with your SBC.

-2. Plugin your USB-to-UART adapter
+2. Plug in your USB-to-UART adapter

 3. Find the right USB port

     USB ports are available at /dev/ttyUSBX.
 X is the number of the USB port.
     The simplest way to find the right USB port is to plug out the USB-Adapter, check for the USB SBCs with
-    ```ls /dev/ttyUSB*```, plugin the USB-Adapter and check again.
+    ```ls /dev/ttyUSB*```, plug in the USB-Adapter and check again.
 The new added USB-port is the one you are looking for.

 4. Change rights on connected USB.